VolmitSoftware/docs/holoui/14-api-menus.md

 `state()`, `onClosed(…)`, `close()`.

-The id lookup is an exact `ConcurrentHashMap` lookup against the loaded menu registry, whose keys are JSON file base names. `"Welcome"` will not find `welcome.json`; a miss terminates the handle with `HoloCloseReason.DENIED`. `menuIds()` returns the loaded ids.
+The id lookup is an exact `ConcurrentHashMap` lookup against the loaded menu registry, whose keys are case-preserving slash-separated paths relative to `menus/` without the final `.json`. `"Welcome"` will not find `welcome.json`, and `shop` will not find `shops/shop.json`; a miss terminates the handle with `HoloCloseReason.DENIED`. `menuIds()` returns the loaded ids.

-The permission check is `player.hasPermission("holoui.open." + definition.getId())`, where the loaded definition's id is the file base name — identical to the key you passed, since the lookup is exact.
+The permission check is `player.hasPermission("holoui.open." + definition.getId())`, where the loaded definition's id is that relative path — identical to the key you passed, since the lookup is exact.
 `plugin.yml` does not declare `holoui.open` or any `holoui.open.*` child.
 The per-menu node is runtime-only; Bukkit's default for undeclared permissions is op-only, so operators pass and everyone else needs an explicit grant from a permission plugin.
 There is no parent wildcard.
 See